rashakil-ds/Deep-Learning-with-Python/Neural Network using TensorFlow Sequential/Readme.md

 # MNIST Neural Network with TensorFlow Sequential API

 This project demonstrates how to build, train, and evaluate a simple neural network using TensorFlow's Sequential API.
 The model is trained on the **MNIST dataset**, which consists of handwritten digits (0-9).
+[Watch Tutorial](https://youtu.be/3TLEDkcW-nE)
 ## Features
 - Preprocessing and normalization of MNIST data
 - Building a fully connected neural network using the Sequential API